k3jph/k3jph.github.io/_posts/2011/2011-07-21-a-restful-interface-for-md5-hashes.md

   - systems science
   - web
   - webservices
+historical_status:
+  type: discontinued
+  reviewed: '2026-09-16'
+  note: The experimental API endpoint described here is no longer available.
+The post is retained as a record of the project, not as current security guidance.
 ---
 Or not quite.
 I had a need to generate MD5 hashes inside a Google Spreadsheet, but Google does not include an MD5 function (and neither does OpenOffice.org).
 Google does, however, support a function to get XML data and process it with Xpath.
 So assuming someone had created an MD5 generator on the web that was accessible via XML, I set to work.
 It turns out, nobody has ever needed this before.
 But that's okay, I am a Real Programmer.